logicxx88/Learnpy/README.md

     print "Not many cats!
 The world is saved!"

 if people < dogs:
-    print "The world is drooled on!"

-if people > dogs:
+    print "The world is drooled on! if people > dogs:
     print "The world is dry!"